 “It's common for many brides to give thank-you gifts to their bridesmaids at the rehearsal dinner or on the morning of the wedding, but sometimes this can feel rushed,” says Harutyunyan.
 “It can be very nice to send a thank-you gift after the wedding.
 Make the gift specific and personal to each bridesmaid.
 They will truly cherish and appreciate the double impact of a gift and a heartfelt thank-you note from you.”

 Personalize It With Pictures

 Want to make the cards extra special?
-“Including some photos of you and your bridesmaids in the thank you card makes it more personal and special,” says Elliot.
-“It’s not the typical thank you card that every other guest would receive and it shows you have gone that extra mile to show your appreciation to them.”
+“Including some photos of you and your bridesmaids in the thank-you card makes it more personal and special,” says Elliott.
+“It’s not the typical thank-you card that every other guest would receive, and it shows you have gone that extra mile to show your appreciation to them.”

 Make It Personal

 “Don’t go generic!” says Elliott.
 “Take the time to look back over your years of friendship and include special memories that made them the reason you chose them to stand beside you on your wedding day.
 Mention the good times and those times when they were there for you when you needed them most.
 Include any special moments or highlights from your wedding day that made you both laugh, smile, or shed a tear!”